How do I get found in local search results?

 Quality content

-This is another one that might sound obvious but genuinely start to focus on creating unique content that people in your local area and/or your ideal customer/client would search for and want to engage and interact with (hint: content that is useful to them).
+This is another one that might sound obvious; but really start to focus on creating unique content that people in your local area and/or your ideal customer/client would search for and want to engage and interact with (hint: content that is useful to them).

 Get creative